 - Compliance policy - mentoring: (for mentoring conditions imposed after 1 May 2015.
 See also Mentor approval position statement below).
 Sets out the requirements of a practitioner subject to mentor conditions.

 - Compliance policy - supervision: (for supervision conditions imposed after 1 February 2015).
 Refers to categories A, B and C of supervision.
-See also Supervisor approval position statement below.
+See also the Supervisor approval position statement below.

 - Supervision (performance, conduct, health): (for supervision conditions imposed prior to 1 February 2015).
 Refers to levels one, two and three of supervision.